Praqma/kubernetes-ebook/chapter02.md

 Kubernetes ebook
-# Chapter 2: Setup Infrastructure
+# Chapter 2: Infrastructure design and provisioning

 **todo- editor**: I have merged chapter 2 and 3 (from the original outline) together to form chapter 2.